jcroona/mockito/report.md

 3. What is the purpose of the functions?
     1. The purpose is to return a default value for many of the classes and types that can be mocked.
-    2. The purpose is to
+    2. The purpose is to create a mocked class that is very close to the class that is being mocked.

     3. Checking if arrays of certain types are equal.
     4. Checking if the `this` object is equal to another object.